-Don't rob the poor just because you can,

-or exploit the needy in court.
+Don't rob the poor just because you can. or exploit the needy in court.
 For the LORD is their defender.
 He will ruin anyone who ruins them.

-On the second a state of the second and a second and

 (the rich often use violence against the poor) (the rich often take legal action against the poor) (so God will take legal action against the wicked rich) (and God will use violence against the violent) So, if you're exploiting others-watch out!
 And if you're being exploited-don't despair!